3D Moving-mesh Hydrodynamical Simulations of Wind/Jet Driven Ultraluminous X-ray Source Bubbles: Results

 We extract the radial profiles of the shock structures and show them in Figure~\ref{fig:jet_radial}.
 The radial profiles are pitch angle averaged only between $\theta=0^{\circ}$ and $\theta=2^{\circ}$ because the high velocity funnel is quite collimated.

-Unlike the wind bubbles, the shock of the jet bubbles cannot be divided into the typical 4 parts of post-shock wind, contact discontinuity, shocked ISM, and unperturbed ISM.
-Instead, the contact discontinuity and the shocked ISM are not clearly distinguishable.
+The flow of jet inflated bubbles can also be divided into 4 parts in Figure~\ref{fig:jet_bubble}: (1) the collimated, cooler, high-velocity jet core; (2) a hot, low-density cocoon consisting of shocked jet fluid; (3) an outer, cooler, denser envelope consisting of shocked ambient gas; and (4) the undisturbed ISM.
 We only see a narrow peak at about 140~pc in the radial number density profile, which shows the position of the termination shock.
 The influence of the initial parameters upon the shock structures is still similar to the conclusions of the wind bubbles.
 The density and temperature of the post-shock wind are determined by the initial wind velocity and those of the termination shock front are determined by the initial ISM density.
-The shock fronts of all the 3 runs are propagating at a similar Mach number.
+The shock fronts of all the 3 runs are propagating at a similar local Mach number.

+Unlike the wind bubbles, the different phases in Figure~\ref{fig:jet_bubble} cannot be discerned in Figure~\ref{fig:jet_radial}, because the pitch angle average will make the flow phases less sharp.
+As a result, the shocked jet fluid and the shocked ISM near the shock front are not clearly distinguishable with a distinct contact discontinuity surface.

 We see a distinct behavior of the termination shock of the run JET-LOWV.
 At the termination shock region, the radial velocity and gas temperature of the run JET-LOWV do not show a clear constant region, which is present in the other two runs.
 This is because the high momentum jet of JET-LOWV has not been fully thermalized at the termination shock and is still in the deceleration phase.
 This can be demonstrated if we compare the gas pressure and the ram pressure at the termination shock, where in the JET-FID and JET-LOWN runs both pressures are comparable, but in the run JET-LOWV, the ram pressure is larger than 10 times the gas pressure.